 The small state of Singapore is well-known for its very stringent laws and regulations particularly in the areas involving cleanliness.
-These regulations are carried over to Singapore’s ultra-high-quality levels in healthcare and world-class facilities, making it an ideal destination for medical travellers looking for modern infrastructure, a clean and structured environment, and English-speaking medical professionals.
+These regulations are carried over to Singapore’s ultra-high-quality levels in healthcare and world-class facilities, making it an ideal destination for medical treatment in Singapore particularly for those medical travelers looking for modern infrastructure, a clean and structured environment, and English-speaking medical professionals.

 Singapore’s government is helping to promote the country as a leading destination for healthcare and as well as attracting patients from nearby countries like Malaysia and Indonesia, Singapore is attracting more and more patients from the US and Europe for private medical treatment at affordable prices.
 As the country grows as a medical tourism destination, more and more health tourism companies (which arrange a patient’s treatment, accommodation, including spa vacations, and travel to Singapore) have emerged to make the process smoother for patients.